official4mohd/www.pushtype.org/content/docs/nodes.md

       has_child_nodes :article, order: :blog
     end

 On any node instance, `Node#children` can be called to return all the children.
-By default children are ordered by the `sort_order` database column (essentially meaning that nodes can be ordered arbitrarily through the admin UI).
-This behaviour can be overridden by passing an SQL fragment   to the `:order` option.
+By default children can be ordered arbitrarily through the admin UI.
+This behaviour can be overridden by passing an SQL fragment as the `:order` option.

 Note that in the example above, the `:order` option contains the symbol `:blog`.
-This is a bit of PushType shorthand magic, essentially translating as `['published_at DESC', 'created_at DESC']`
+This is a bit of shorthand magic, essentially translating as `['published_at DESC', 'created_at DESC']`

 ## Custom fields